zaiyan-x/system-programming/hw0.md

 Program arguments, environment variables, and working with character arrays (strings)

 1. What are two ways to find the length of `argv`?

 First, one can find the length of `argv` through `argc` which has the number of arguments.
-Second, one can keep a counter and a for loop because argv will have an extra null string.
-When the for loop hits the null string, it should exit.
+Second, one can keep a counter and a for loop because argv will have an extra null pointer in the end.
+When the for loop hits the null pointer, it should exit.
 Then the counter should be the length of `argv`.

 2. What does `argv[0]` represent?

 It represents the first argument that is supplied.

 3. Where are the pointers to environment variables stored (on the stack, the heap, somewhere else)?

+h

 4. On a machine where pointers are 8 bytes, and with the following code: